lewishowles/components/src/components/interaction/ui-button/ui-button.md

 Any classes to add to the icon itself.
 If a size class is added (`size-`), the default size class will not be included.

+### `disabled`

+- type: `boolean`
+- default: `false`

+Whether this button is disabled.
+Rather than using the native `disabled` attribute, which removes the button from the tab order entirely, this prop sets `aria-disabled="true"` and swallows click events.
+The button remains focusable so keyboard and screen reader users can still encounter it and understand the action is currently unavailable.

 ## Events

 ### `click`